hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_tables/ec2_images.rst

 * **owner_id** (String(32)):

-      Is the Amazon account ID that owns this image.
+      Is the Amazon EC2 ID of the user owning this image.
+In order for you to see this image, they will have either shared it with your ID or made the image public.

 * **owner_alias** (String(64)):